Structure of an iOS App Binary (.ipa)

-- External executable libraries – other libraries the main executable use.
+Other libraries that the main executable use.

-Frameworks– This is a folder that contains frameworks used by the application.
+This is a folder that contains frameworks used by the application.

-Frameworks/.frameworkand will contain its native code and resources.
+Frameworks/.frameworkand contains its native code and resources.

-- Plugins – application extensions, executed by the application.
+Application extensions, executed by the application.

-- Resources – documents, images, icons, video and audio files.
+Documents, images, icons, video and audio files.

-www– if the application is a web app, developed with Cordova or React Native for example, the web data will be stored in a folder named
+If the application is a web app, developed with Cordova or React Native for example, the web data will be stored in a folder named

 If such an application is fused with TOTALCode obfuscation enabled, these files (which contain the bulk of the application’s intellectual property) would be encrypted.

 These files describe the UI of the application and how it interacts with it’s logic.

 iOS verifies all native code elements have not been modified since they were “signed” by the developer/distributer.
 This includes: the executable, frameworks, libraries, PlugIns (app extensions) and WatchKit.